Otto de Grandson: Service in England and Wales (1265–90)

-Returning to England, he was a key household knight of King Edward I in his campaigns in Scotland and Wales, where he served as chief justiciar of Wales, based at Caernarfon Castle from 1284 to 1294.
+Returning to England, he was a key household knight of King Edward I in his campaigns in Scotland and Wales, where he served as chief justiciar of Wales, based at Caernarfon Castle from 1284 to 1294 - although his time in Caernarfon was limited.
 During the Welsh Wars of King Edward I Otto was very active diplomatically and militarily, beginning with the siege of Dolforwyn Castle in April 1277.
+In a letter attributed to him from Dolforwyn Castle he may well have been instrumental in bringing Master James of Saint George to Wales - the man who would later build Flint Castle, Rhuddlan Castle, Conwy Castle, Caernarfon Castle, Harlech Castle and Beaumaris Castle.
+Indeed Grandson is recorded as directing early palisade works at Flint Castle.
 On behalf of Edward, he concluded the Treaty of Aberconwy in November that brought the invasion of Wales in 1277 to an end.
-In 1278, he was appointed King's Lieutenant in the Duchy by Edward and sent to the Duchy of Gascony along with Robert Burnel. to reform the government.
+In early 1278, he was sent to Gascony by Edward along with Robert Burnel, to reform the government - Grandson and Burnell were joint Lieutenants of Gascony from 7 February 1278 until September 1278.
 They appointed Jean I de Grailly as the new Seneschal and laid the foundations for the Treaty of Amiens sealed in 1279.
 He was also employed as a diplomat and gained contacts with most of the sovereigns of western Europe.
 During the second invasion of Wales in 1282–83 he narrowly escaped death at the battle of Moel-y-don before in April 1283 taking the town of Harlech at the head of 560 infantry.
 As a commander of the royal army that had begun the campaign from Anglesey he was amongst the first of Edward’s retinue to see the future castle sites at Caernarfon and Harlech.

 In 1283 he was briefly in the employ of Edmund Crouchback, the king's younger brother, for diplomatic work.
 It was said that no one could do the king's will better, including the king himself.

-He was appointed governor of the Channel Islands and in 1290 appointed a bailiff for each of the bailiwicks of Guernsey and Jersey, giving them civil powers to administer the islands.

-Crusading years (1290–99)
+Crusading years (1290–95)

 King Edward I of England sent Otto to Acre in the Holy Land in 1290 along with some English knights.
 At the time of the fall of Acre (1291), he was the master of the English knights in Palestine.
 At Acre he saved the life of fellow Savoyard Jean I de Grailly, with whom he had served Edward in Gascony earlier.
 As the city fell to the Muslims he commandeered Venetian ships filling them with fleeing troops and the wounded Jean I de Grailly, Otto was the last to join them on board.
+There are conflicting accounts of Grandson’s conduct at Acre, but the only eyewitness account by the Templar of Tyre in his Gestes des Chiprois confirms: